Beer cheese soup is an easy recipe to make and tastes fantastic. Have it as a first-course appetizer or as a main dish. It is sure to please.

 And the ingredient that just takes the recipe over the top...smoked paprika.
 And just 1/4 teaspoon.
 It’s like adding bacon bits to the soup…no kidding.
 It just amps up the flavor with smokiness and goes so well with the cheese.

-The printable recipe is below and you can also adjust the number of servings in the recipe card.
+The printable recipe is below and you can also adjust the number of servings on the recipe card.

-Here’s a few of my favorite soups to take a look at:
+Here are a few of my favorite Soups to try:

 Easy Beer Cheese Soup